gangrif/portable-ctf/scoreboard/README.md

 ## WARNING
 This application is old and out of date, i tell you this so you know what youre getting into.
 Once this has been reviewed and validated, this warning will go away.

+For starters, this is a composer app, and updating the components breaks the app.
+Also, Silex is abandoned, and is a core framework of this app.

 ## What is here
 /apache-config/
 This contains an example apache drop-in configuration